Safety in Belgium

 A number of ISIS sympathisers and active jihadists have been known to originate from Belgium and there have been a number of arrests of people in Belgium believed to have links with anarchist and terrorist groups in recent years.
 Authorities are actively working to prevent further attacks.

 Expats in Belgium should exercise caution at all times and keep abreast of the latest developments.

 Protests in Belgium

 Political, labour and social groups are active and hold frequent protests in Belgium, particularly in Brussels.
 Although most of these are peaceful, they do have a tendency to disrupt traffic in the affected areas.
-Tensions among various immigrant communities have also resulted in occasional protests and violent scuffles.
+Tensions among various immigrant communities have on occasion resulted in protests and violent scuffles.
 Right-wing youths have also attacked immigrants on occasion, primarily in the Antwerp province.
-It’s best to keep clear of any protests.
+Expats are advised to keep clear of any protests.

 Road safety in Belgium

 Belgian roads are generally in good condition and well maintained.
-However, traffic accident rates in Belgium are high; drivers can behave erratically and drive fast.
-Expats should adhere to the prioritè à droite (priority to the right) rule, which is strictly enforced.
+However, traffic accident rates in Belgium are high.
+Local drivers can behave erratically and drive too fast.
+Expats should adhere to the priority to the right rule, which is strictly enforced.